qoorp/xsd-2-go/README.md

 Original xsd-2-go only seemed to handle one class.
 Refering to a type in another class made it stop.
 This incarnation of xsd-2-go will handle multi-class XSD structures, provided the Java classes are unique in the last level.
-Ex: aktiekapital.aktiekapital_200 and aktiekapital.aktiekapital_210 is okay.
+Ex: aktiekapital.aktiekapital_200 and aktiekapital.aktiekapital_210 is okay. kalle.atype and gustav.atype is not.

-It will not add 'XML' first to all Go types.
+The original would add 'XML' first to all Go types.
+This will not add.
 Keep an eye on types you want exported.

 3. Usage
 ```